 This is a rarely used setting.
-It only is relevant when voice leading is set to smooth (see below).
+It is only relevant when voice leading is set to smooth.
 It determines where the center of the pattern is considered to be.
 If checked, the center of the pattern will be moved to the song's key.